-The concept of FAIR data principles (Findable, Accessible, Interoperable, Reusable) [1] is perfectly suited for this task.
-There is a strong and growing acceptance of the necessity of these data principles in ongoing database organisations such as ELIXIR, but also in global organisations such as the G20 countries.
-Very similar principles for data stewardship are described in the H2020 Guideline for data management as part of the H2020 Open Research Data Pilot (ORDP, Art.
-29.3 of the MGA) and the IMI2 Data Management Plan template.
+The concept of FAIR data principles (Findable, Accessible, Interoperable, Reusable)^{55 56} is perfectly suited for this task.
+There is a strong and growing acceptance of the necessity of these data principles in ongoing database organisations such as ELIXIR57, but also in global organisations such as the G20 countries58.
+Very similar principles for data stewardship are described in the H2020 Guideline for data management59 as part of the H2020 Open Research Data Pilot (ORDP, Art.
+29.3 of the MGA) and the IMI2 Data Management Plan template60.

 ICT, legal and contextual interoperability of databases opens up exciting opportunities for data mining and hypothesis generation by using information from multiple domains simultaneously.
 The linked data can be explored with advanced analytical methods such as computer reasoning and inferencing, making the value of the collection of linked databases much greater than its constituent parts.
 For clinical data this will open opportunities in bench-to-bedside translational research, by connecting preclinical with clinical information.
-Corporate databases usually contain proprietary data that is not publicly shared, but significant value will be obtained if their scientists can perform data exploration and mining across all the databases.
+Corporate databases usually contain proprietary data that is not publicly shared, but significant value will be obtained if their scientists can perform data exploration and mining across all the datasets available to them, including public, licensed/commercial, along with their own companies' private databases.
 For academia and SMEs this project will facilitate working with pharmaceutical companies, as they will have a much better understanding of the content and format of the industry's internal data and the industry's specific needs and future directions.